 1. St. Stephen’s University

-On their tuition and fees page, the university states, “We try to keep our tuition as low as possible to ensure our programs are as accessible as possible.”
-The tuition fee is the same for domestic and international students, and indeed, the tuition at St. Stephen’s University is affordable and is even the cheapest university in New Brunswick for international students
+On its tuition and fees page, SSU states, “We try to keep our tuition as low as possible to ensure our programs are as accessible as possible.”
+The university also states that tuition is the same for domestic, U.S., and international students.

 2. Université de Moncton